Jet transport coefficients by elastic and radiative scatterings in the strongly interacting quark-gluon plasma

 \subsubsection{Scenario IV: DREENA framework}

-The last scenario is motivated by the couplings used in the DREENA framework \cite{Zigic:2021rku,Karmakar:2023ity} where the jet interaction with the thermal QCD medium is computed within the two loop HTL model \cite{DJORDJEVIC2014286, Djordjevic:2009cr} and implies the following form of the coupling:
+The last scenario is motivated by the couplings used in the DREENA framework \cite{Zigic:2021rku,Karmakar:2023ity}, where the jet interaction with the thermal QCD medium is computed within the two-loop HTL model \cite{DJORDJEVIC2014286, Djordjevic:2009cr} and implies the following form of the coupling:

 with $\Lambda = 0.2$ GeV.